-Requests should be made to the Traffic Management and Control Section at Urban Vision Partnership Limited.
+Requests should be made to the Traffic Management and Control Section at Salford City Council.
 A scaled drawing of the site should be submitted, and if new roads are to be constructed, suitable names following the criteria outlined above should be proposed.

 If the development is to be addressed from an existing highway it would be helpful if the plan indicated the existing postal numbering in the vicinity of the new property address.
 If it is not immediately obvious from the plan where the development is located, applicants will be required to submit a location plan.